 Understanding how your Account Finances work is a crucial part in making sure you secure enough content for a successful Campaign.
-Depending on the type of Opportunity you have created, your Campaign finances will work in different ways.
+Depending on the type of Project you have created, your Campaign finances will work in different ways.

 Open Bids vs Direct Offers

 When making a Direct Offer, you must have enough funds in your Balance to cover the cost of the Offer.
 The funds will go on hold as soon as the Offer is made and will be paid to the Creator 45 days after their content goes live.

 If the Creator does not accept the Direct Offer in time or you decide to cancel the offer, the funds will go back to your Campaign Balance (if you have set one) or to your main balance (if you have not set a Campaign Balance).

 In order to negotiate an Offer price, you must have the funds in either the Campaign Balance (if you initially set one) or in your main balance.
 These funds will go on hold once you have negotiated a new Offer price.